 Often compared to Thoreau’s Walden, Desert Solitaire is a powerful discussion of life’s mysteries set against the stirring backdrop of the American southwestern wilderness.
 As relevant today as it was when it was published in 1968.

 Jane Goodall continues to leave the modern world with an extraordinary legacy and has changed the scientific community forever.
 A girl of humble beginnings and training, she made scientific breakthroughs thought impossible by more experienced field observers when she was only in her twenties.
 Then these animals shaped Jane’s life.
 She began tirelessly fighting to protect the environment so that chimpanzees and other animals will continue have a place and a future on our planet.
-Read a recent interview here, to see Mrs. Goodall’s continuing affection for the natural world.
+Read a recent interview here, to see Dr. Goodall’s continuing affection for the natural world.

 Young People’s Books

 Grandad is the boy’s best friend.
 Being with him always makes the world seem right.
 And how vast that world is: a world of tall trees that reach for the clouds and sun and moon and stars — and what else is reaching for heaven but a prayer?
 Each time he and Grandad walk in the woods, the boy listens for the prayers of the earth.
 And finally the boy asks: “Are our prayers answered?”

 The Earth does not belong to us.
 We belong to the Earth.
 The great American Indian Chief Seattle spoke these words over a hundred years ago.
 His remarkably relevant message of respect for the Earth and every creature on it has endured the test of time and is imbued with passion born of love of the land and the environment.

 The author of such delights as The Christmas Ark and The Enchanted Tapestry joins forces with illustrator Pinkney to resurrect a colorful folktale that captures the unique flavor of the American South.
 A 1989 Caldecott Honor Book.